hdkiller/Auto-GPT-SystemInfo/README.md

 ## Configuration

 This plugin is designed to enhance the capabilities of executing shell commands in Auto-GPT, which is only activated when the EXECUTE_LOCAL_COMMANDS=True setting is enabled in the .env file.
+If that environment variable is not set, the plugin will display a warning and will not inject the operating system details into the context to prevent encouraging the model from executing shell commands.

 ## Compatibility